UVADS/DS1001/README.md

 ## A few policies that govern the class
 Attendance:
 * Lecture: Every student is responsible for the material covered in lecture.
-Attendence during lecture is expected and the material is integrated with the read/lab assignments that week and midterm assignments for that module. **On Tuesdays READ assignments will be reviewed.
+Attendence during lecture is expected and the material is integrated with the read/lab assignments that week and CASE Study assignments for that module. **On Tuesdays READ assignments will be reviewed.
 On Thursdays we will preview Friday's lab to show the connection between lecture and lab.** In the event of a missed class we strongly advise reviewing the material before the next lab period (a friend's notes, office hours, etc.).

 * Lab assignments can only be completed in class on Friday (there is often special equipment and the need for a partner).
-There is a lab makeup day on the final friday of classes during the normal lab times.
+There is a lab makeup day on the final Friday of classes during the normal lab times.
 No excuse is needed for a missed lab, you are already granted permission to make it up on makeup day.

 Honor:
 * University of Virginia Honor System: All work should be pledged in the spirit of the Honor System at the University of Virginia.
-The instructor will indicate which assignments and activities are to be done individually and which permit collaboration. **The following pledge should be written out at the end of all quizzes, examinations, individual assignments, and papers:  “I pledge that I have neither given nor received help on this examination (quiz, assignment, etc.)”.
-The pledge must be signed by the student.** For more information, visit www.virginia.edu/honor.
+The instructor will indicate which assignments and activities are to be done individually and which permit collaboration.
+For more information, visit www.virginia.edu/honor.

 Special Needs: